The Best 55 Job Boards and Blogs Everyone Needs to Know

 As the name of this site suggests, it's a resource focused primarily on nurses.
 Besides having a great job board, it publishes blogs, news and events important to nurses and anyone working in the health care industry.
 A great place to keep up with the industry in general and get specific job tips.

 Nurse.com CEO Patrick Sheahan

 HospitalRecruiting.com's blog provides very specific, actionable advice for job seekers in health care.
-From negotiating a salary, to understanding why you didn't get hired and how volunteering can improve your career, you'll find a lot of great advice, in addition to their own job board.
+From negotiating a salary, to understanding why you didn't get hired and how volunteering for a non-profit organization can improve your career, you'll find a lot of great advice, in addition to their own job board.

 HospitalRecruiting.com CEO Michael Jones

 HosptialCareers is another great resource for very useful information for healthcare career.
 You'll find very specific current info there, such as an article about 5 hospitals hiring IT professionals, hospital jobs that only require associate's degrees, and the best hospitals for cardiology.